Ferreira family: Creation

-The Ferreiras were introduced in 2003 as the first Asian family in EastEnders since Sanjay (Deepak Verma) and Gita Kapoor (Shobu Kapoor), who both departed from the show in 1998.
+The Ferreiras were introduced in March 2003 as the first Asian family in EastEnders since Sanjay (Deepak Verma) and Gita Kapoor (Shobu Kapoor), who both departed from the show in 1998.
 They were also the first large family to arrive since the Slater family's arrival in 2000.
 The family were the creation of writer Tony Jordan, and Bollywood star Dalip Tahil was cast by the show's executive producer, Louise Berridge, to play Dan Ferreira, the patriarch of the family.
 The family, from Goa in India, also consisted of Dan's three sons, Ronny (played by Ray Panthaki), Ash (Raji James) and Adi (Ameet Chana), and daughter Kareena (Pooja Shah).
 Ronny's friend Tariq Larousi, played by Nabil Elouahabi, also joined the show at the same time.

 BBC drama bosses worked on introducing an Asian family, who would be central to the show, for a couple of years.
 Berridge commented on the casting: "After a search which has taken more than two years, and in which we have met literally hundreds of people, we have finally found the perfect cast for our dynamic new family.
 We're delighted to welcome the Ferreiras to Albert Square and I'm sure the viewers will be too."
 Berridge also claimed the show didn't set out to look for an Asian family, saying: "We wanted a new family as there were various elements missing from the show.
 I thought we were short on males and needed a surge of testosterone," and said that the characters were formed around the actors: "We didn't set out knowing exactly what we wanted.
 We workshopped constantly, trying out different improvisations with the actors and the characters evolved."